Väinämöinen: In Finnish mythology

 In Savonia, the well attested Väinämöinen-related runic songs include creating and playing the Kantele, Väinämöinen hurting his knee, as well as the runic singing battle between Väinämöinen and Joukahainen.
 The myths of stealing the sampo and travelling to the dead shaman Antero Vipunen were also present.
 Sometimes, Väinämöinen is also put as the forger of the golden maiden, though the protagonist in this story is often Ilmarinen.
 Väinämöinen is also seen as the ruler of water in Savonia.

 Väinämöinen is often set as the protagonist of a myth where he communicates with the dead shaman Antero Vipunen by talking to him at his grave, travelling to the underworld to meet him, or being swallowed by him, in order to gain knowledge of specific magic words he is missing.
 According to Matti Kuusi, the original protagonist of the story was likely Lemminkäinen.

 In Karelia, Väinämöinen is involved with events before the creation of the world in the following ways: He is shot down into the sea by an enemy (like Joukahainen) where he lies with his knee on the surface.
 A bird lays an egg on Väinämöinen's knee, and when Väinämöinen moves it, the eggs fall down and break, forming the earth and the sky.
 Väinämöinen's element is water, and he is widely connected to it in many regions.
 When he lies down in water in Karelian runic songs, he also forms the shapes of the bottom of the sea.

-In all of the above mentioned regions, Väinämöinen defeats Joukahainen in a runic singing battle with his superior knowledge over the events in the beginning of the world; after all, it was Väinämöinen himself who formed the bottom of the sea, set the stars on the sky and created mountains.
+In all of the above mentioned regions, Väinämöinen defeats Joukahainen in a runic singing battle with his superior knowledge over the events in the beginning of the world; after all, it was Väinämöinen himself who formed the bottom of the sea, set the stars in the sky and created mountains.
 Joukahainen, younger and thus less knowing, only remembers that these things had happened but didn't make them happen himself.
 Väinämöinen proceeds to sing (spellcast) Joukahainen into a bog or cold water, which symbolize a path to the underworld.